danieledurante/nEM/Cheating-Data.md

     ##  $ COPYEXAM: num  1 1 1 1 1 1 1 1 1 1 ...
     ##  $ GPA     : int  NA NA NA NA 1 1 1 1 1 1 ...

-Since the main focus in on comparing the computational performance of the different algorithms---instead of providing inference on the `cheating` data---let us for simplicity remove all the statistical units having missing values.
+Since the main focus in on comparing the computational performance of the different algorithms -- instead of providing inference on the `cheating` data -- let us for simplicity remove all the statistical units having missing values.

 ``` r
 cheating <- na.omit(cheating)